artfuldog/gophkeeper/README.md

 All items may have custom fields for storing additional information (**currently not supported in GTUI**):
 - Text - key-value in plain text
-- Hidden - same as text, but value is considered as sensitive infomation
+- Hidden - same as text, but value is considered as sensitive information
 - Bool - flag

 Login items may have URI fields for storing related web-pages information (**currently not supported in GTUI**).